DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "N-not good...?"

-"No. I'm surprised you've been thinking about such thing." _TL TODO:_ Check how to make better `なんだそんな事かと思って`
+"No. I'm just surprised that you've been thinking about such a thing." _TL TODO:_ Check how to make better `なんだそんな事かと思って`

-"It is serious matter, though!?"
+"It is a serious matter, though!?"

-Jeanne have risen her voice.
+Jeanne's voice rose.

-"After I finally summoned courage to say it!"
+"After I finally summoned enough courage to say it!"

 "I understand.
 Well, of course I'm glad to hear it."

 It reminded him...
 Kai didn't remember her saying something like that in the true world.
 He thought back to their past.
-Since childhood they've been playing together and there was no sense of [becoming friends].
+Since childhood they had been playing together, and there was no sense of [becoming friends].
-Before he was even aware, they've been in such relationship already.
+Before he was even aware, they had been in such relationship already.

-"Nothing changed, but best regards."
+"Nothing has changed, but best regards."

 "Y-yeah!"

 Instantly Jeanne's face brightened up and she responded with big nod.
 And immediately following that...

-A long scream resonated echoed from direction of the camp site.
+A long scream resonated echoed from the direction of the camp site.

 "...!?
 What is going on!?"

-Following it was even stronger scream.
+Following it was an even louder scream.
 Sounds of footsteps, which seemed as if belonging to a elephant, resonated throughout the forest.
-They could hear dulled sound of tree's branches being broken.
+They could hear dull sounds of tree branches being broken.
 And then gunshots...

 "Kai!"

 Jeanne was quick to react.
-She only shouted Kai's name and rushed towards the camp site.
+She only shouted Kai's name and rushed towards the campsite.

 _Could it be what we encountered during the day...?_

-_Oh well I wish my premonition of something bad would stop already_ TL TODO: Re-check `いや、だけど悪い予感で終わってくれ！`
+_Oh well, please let it be no more than a bad premonition!_ TL TODO: Re-check `いや、だけど悪い予感で終わってくれ！`

-Pushing aside the brushes he sprung out into the open.
+Pushing aside the bushes, he sprung out into the open.
-Kai could see sparks from scattered bonfire, smashed trees and then, dyed in colors of dusk, head of gigantic beast.
+Kai could see sparks from the scattered bonfire, smashed trees and then, dyed in the color of dusk, the head of a gigantic beast.

-For a second he thought it was a lion, but then he couldn't comprehend what sort of creature it was.
+For a second he thought it was a lion, but then he couldn't comprehend what sort of a creature it was.
-It had a mane, similar to that of line, but that was the only similarity with the lion.
+It had a mane, similar to that of lion, but that was the only similarity.
-Its forefoot were so burly, even thicker than human body itself.
+Its forefoot were very burly, even thicker than human body itself.

 It was 4, or maybe even 5 meters tall.
-While half of it's body was hidden by brushes, likely it could span for over 15 meters.
+As half of its body was hidden by bushes, it could likely span for over 15 meters.

-"Is that a master of the forest!?"
+"Is that the master of the forest!?"

 "No. Jeanne, look at his forehead.
 It might be hard to see now, but his vein is visible there.
 So it is definitely a cryptid."

-One could wonder if gigantic beasts, like whales, who swim across great oceans or elephants, who traverses plains, belong cryptids.
+One could wonder if gigantic beasts like whales, who swim across great oceans, or elephants who traverse the plains, are classified as cryptids.
 But the answer would be no.
 No matter how big they are, to be called a cryptid, they must possess a certain organ, common to all cryptids.

 It is called [Magic bloodline]. _TL Note_ `法力血界系` Maybe need a better name?
+_ED Note:_ Please sensei, the Chuuni is overflowing day by day! :D

-In their case magic producing organs of demons and foreign gods became small blood veins.
+In their case, the magic producing organs also possessed by demons and foreign gods, were small blood veins.
-And this was the most prominent feature of cryptid race.
+And this was the most prominent feature of the cryptid race.

-"There is dull glitter from the red vein on his forehead."
+"There is a dull glitter from the red vein on his forehead."

 "During the day...!
 Did it follow us?"